 - Leave this for 10-15 minutes to let carrots release moisture.

-- After 15 minutes, add salt and form a dough with required quantity of water to a slightly sticky dough.
+- After 15 minutes, add salt and required quantity of water to form a slightly sticky dough.

 - Transfer the dough to a floured surface and knead it for 12-15 minutes till it bounces back.
 Add olive oil and knead for few more minutes.